-Due to the COVID-19 pandemic, the dance group is being postponed until autumn 2020.
+Due to the COVID-19 pandemic, the dance group has been postponed until Spring 2021.

 Burnside Gorge Community Centre (471 Cecelia Road)

 There are directions and info about bus routes, further below under Access notes.

 Come join a community dance group, focused on collaboration, creativity, and fun!
 No prior dance experience is needed.